codee-com/open-catalog/Glossary/Patterns-for-performance-optimization/Recurrence.md

 ### Parallelizing recurrences with OpenMP and OpenACC

-In general, codes containing a recurrence pattern are difficult to parallelize in an efficient manner, and may even not be parallelizable at all.
+In general, codes containing a recurrence pattern are difficult to parallelize efficiently, and may even not be parallelizable at all.
 An example of parallelizable recurrence is the computation of a cumulative sum, which can be computed efficiently in parallel through parallel prefix sum operations.
 This is usually known as scan operation and it is supported in OpenMP since version 5.0.